How to plan your integrated data layer

-Learn how to develop and implement a data layer instrumentation plan that aligns with your business and techical goals and provides you with a centralized source of clean customer data to power product and marketing initiatives.
+Learn how to develop an integrated data layer that aligns with your business and techical goals and provides you with a centralized source of clean customer data.

 Customer data is one of the most valuable assets available to companies, but making this data accessible and actionable for the teams and tools that rely on it can be a challenge.
 To gain significant insight into your customers' preferences, experiences, and expectations requires a well-instrumented data layer, like a customer data platform.
 Using a customer data platform to collect, transform, and orchestrate your data provides you with the scalable foundation you need for your growth and analytics stack.